Building Math Agents with Multi-Turn Iterative Preference Learning: Algorithms Development

 where two equalities uses the definition of the optimal policy $\pi_{\cM, h}$ and $V$-value $V_{\cM, h}$ in \eqref{eqn:bellman_eqn}, respectively.
 Furthermore, by the definition of $Q$-values $Q_{\cM,h}$ in \eqref{eqn:bellman_eqn0}, we have

 Summing over $h \in [H]$, we have

 Here, term $(A)$ is the counterpart of $\eta \log \frac{\pi(a_1|s_1)}{\pi_{\reff}(a_1|s_1)}$ in the single-step DPO derivation and term $(B)$ will be cancelled if we consider the reward difference of two trajectories with the same prompt $s_1 = x$.
 Unfortunately, in practice, term $(C)$ is typically not feasible to directly compute.
-Especially, some simple math with the Chebyshev's Inequality leads to that with probability at least $0.9$,
+Especially, some simple math leads to that with probability at least $0.9$,

 where $\sigma_h^2$ is the conditional variance of $V_{\cM, h+1}(s_{h+1}) -\E_{o_h \sim \PP_h(\cdot|s_h, a_h)} V_{\cM, h+1}(s_{h+1})$.
 Therefore, the bias term $(C)$ is related to the randomness of the external environment.